screeninvader/ScreenInvader_old/README.md

 # ScreenInvader
 ## A shared media experience.
 Instant and seamlessly.

+Ever wished you could play media content from your notebook or smart phone on a TV/screen/projector in an instance?
+Just surf the web, watch video tubes or browse images the way you usually do while being just a click away from presenting it on your TV?
+That's what the ScreenInvader is doing for you and you're friends.

 From a more techie perspective: the ScreenInvader is a media player with the attitude of a KVM switch.

 #### Get it! #####